 David Warlick

-Here at Uplands, we aim to provide children with the opportunity to use computational thinking and creativity to understand and change the world.
+At Uplands Primary School we aim to provide all children with the opportunity to use computational thinking and creativity to understand and change the world.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
-We aim to give pupils the opportunity to use a variety of devices to inform their computing knowledge ranging from: beebots, remote control cars, iPads, chromebooks and laptops.
+We aim to give pupils the opportunity to use a variety of devices to inform their computing knowledge ranging from: beebots, remote control cars, iPads, Chromebooks and laptops.
+When relevant, we make links in our computing lessons to our five Big Ideas that appear throughout all subjects in our curriculum: environment, similarities and differences, diversity, relationships and changes.

 Programming